NeilMaurya/ETL-project/README.md

 ### 🚀 Usage

-API Key
+API Key:
 Grab your free Alpha Vantage API key from Alpha Vantage.
 Replace the apikey value (XO6PY6AABZ9SDAXI) in my_project_etl.ipynb with yours.

-Run the Notebook
+Run the Notebook:
 Open my_project_etl.ipynb in Jupyter Notebook or a similar environment.
 Run cells in order to:
 Fetch raw data from the API.